findlayvaux/geck0x-blog/site/content/about/_index.md

 We started this blog focused on blockchain education with one simple goal: make crypto easy to understand -- and safer for users.

-Let's make Base safe again.
+Let's make crypto better, fam.